mmichlin66/mimbl/README.md

 # Mimbl - Component Authoring Library
 Mimbl is a TypeScript/JavaScript UI authoring library that combines declarative and imperative programming in one package.
 Mimbl is proposed as an alternative to React.
-The accompanying document [React Discussion](http://mmichlin66.github.io/2019/08/10/React-Discussion.html) provides more information about aspects of React that this library strives to improve on.
+The accompanying document [React Discussion](http://mmichlin66.github.io/2019/08/10/React-Discussion.html) provides more information about aspects of React that this library strives to improve upon.

 ## Installation